dilyn-corner/KISS-kde/README.md

 It builds!
 It installs!
 It launches!
 That's a _success_, kids.

-It works.
-We need to get a working application launcher, but `krunner` can get you basically everything you might need.

 You have two primary choices on what to install to get a working desktop.
 Either you can install `plasma-desktop`, or you can install `plasma`.